Full stop: Ordinal dot

 In many languages, an ordinal dot is used as the ordinal indicator.
 This applies mostly in Central and Northern Europe: in German, Hungarian, several Slavic languages (Czech, Slovak, Slovene, Serbo-Croatian), Faroese, Icelandic, Danish, Norwegian, Finnish, Estonian, Latvian and also in Basque and Turkish.
 The dots are typically placed after the ordinal number; for example, "7." generally represents the seventh.

 The Serbian standard of Serbo-Croatian (unlike the Croatian and Bosnian standards) uses the dot in the role of the ordinal indicator only past Arabic numerals, while Roman numerals are used without a dot.
 In Polish, the period can be omitted if there is no ambiguity about whether a given numeral is ordinal or cardinal.

 Multilevel numbered headings

 In modern texts, multilevel numbered headings are widely used.
-For example, the string "2.3.1.5" represents a 4th-level heading within chapter 2 (i.e., in the second chapter, the third subsection, the first sub-subsection and the fifth, the sub-sub-subsection).
+For example, the string "2.3.1.5" represents a 4th-level heading within chapter 2 (i.e., in the second chapter, the third subsection, the first sub-subsection, and the fifth sub-sub-subsection).